hridyeshh/PaperBoxd/README.md

 #### 1. **Server-First Rendering with Progressive Enhancement**

-We leverage Next.js 15's App Router to prioritize server-side rendering for initial page loads, ensuring fast Time to First Byte (TTFB) and excellent SEO.
+I leverage Next.js 15's App Router to prioritize server-side rendering for initial page loads, ensuring fast Time to First Byte (TTFB) and excellent SEO.
 Client-side interactivity is added progressively, creating a resilient experience that works even with JavaScript disabled for core navigation.

 **Implementation**:
 - Server Components by default for static content and data fetching